 We only hire staffers who have shown themselves to be upstanding members of the aeromodeling community.
-All camp staff must undergo a background check and complete the Boy Scouts of America Youth Protection Training, which covers identifying and preventing child abuse, bullying, and sexual abuse.
+All camp staff must undergo a background check and complete Youth Protection Training, which covers identifying and preventing child abuse, bullying, and sexual abuse.
 Staff is also encouraged to be CPR certified, but it is not required.

 What will the campers do at night?